-Co-facilitators need to prepare and function as a team, with each of you very clear on your specific roles and responsibilities.
-During a session or activity, co-facilitators can:
+Co-facilitators need to prepare and function as a team, with each of you being very clear on your specific roles and responsibilities.
+Co-facilitators can:

 - Assist with workshop planning and logistics, including identifying and securing the location, inviting participants, and gathering resources and materials needed for sessions; - Keep notes on the sessions as well as the ideas, discussions, and issues raised; - Photograph and label the final flip charts, sticky notes, cards, and other visuals produced during participatory activities; - Help with timekeeping to ensure that the schedule is followed; and - Help with communications, including invitations, reminders, surveys, and feedback.